iru-one-syah/BC-biometrics/README.md

 # Identify yourself with bone-conducted sound

-The dataset provided in this page was used in a recent conference paper:
-- (**under review**) "*Evaluation of Bone-Conducted Cross-Talk Sound in the Head for Biometric Identification*"
+The dataset provided in this page was used in a recent conference paper: "*Evaluation of Bone-Conducted Cross-Talk Sound in the Head for Biometric Identification*" (**under review**).

 A short video that shows the project in action is available on the link below: